10 Powerful Health Benefits Of Moringa Powder + How To Use It

 Summary

-It may help balance hormones.
+Moringa may help balance hormones

 Menopause can throw women's hormones out of whack—and make them feel off, but moringa may help.

-A study published in the Journal of Food and Science Technology found that postmenopausal women who took a combination of moringa leaf powder and amaranth leaf powder8 for three months not only had decreased markers of oxidative stress, but they also had better fasting blood glucose and increased hemoglobin levels, which could mean more balanced hormones.
+A study published in the Journal of Food and Science Technology found that postmenopausal women who took a combination of moringa leaf powder and amaranth leaf powder7 for three months not only had decreased markers of oxidative stress, but they also had better fasting blood glucose and increased hemoglobin levels, which could mean more balanced hormones.

-Moringa has also been shown to help improve the thyroid profile of those with hypothyroidism9 (though research on the plant's impact on thyroid function is mixed).
+Moringa has also been shown to help improve the thyroid profile of those with hypothyroidism8 (though research on the plant's impact on thyroid function is mixed).
 The thyroid controls hormones related to energy, sleep, and digestion.

 Summary

-It may protect the liver.
+Moringa may help protect the liver

 Think of your liver as the body's detoxifier.
 It filters the blood, detoxifies chemicals, and metabolizes fat—and moringa may help it work better.